iwirsing/Challenge-2-Portfolio-Ivys-Garden/README.md

 ## <u>Code Features</u>
 - Garden themed.
 The main content is on a brick raised bed.
-- Navigation is sticky on desktop mode so user always have access to the content however when the screen is reduced it is fixed and remains on top.
+- Navigation is sticky on desktop mode so user always have access to the content.
 - A RETURN button helps the user go back to top of page.
 - Content in the garden beds are flex mode while the reduced screen changes direction to column.
 - Nav buttons, app icons and contact icons generate responses when hovered to improve user experience.